Posted on

 What is a workers’ compensation trial?

-A workers’ comp trial does not have to take place every time a worker files for benefits.
+A workers’ comp trial does not have to take place every time you file for benefits.

-If an injured worker agrees with the insurance company on all the issues in a claim, there is no need for a judge to make a decision.
+If you agree with the insurance company on all the issues in a claim, there is no need for a judge to make a decision.
 Instead, there will be a settlement.

-A settlement in a workers’ compensation case is an agreement on as to injured workers’ benefits, including:
+A settlement in a workers’ compensation case is an agreement on as to your benefits, including:

 - temporary disability,